cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 memory usage: 492.0+ bytes
 ```

-The method `describe` prints a statistical summary of a Pandas object.
+The method `.describe()` prints a statistical summary of a Pandas object.
 The columns of type `object` are omitted, except when all the columns have that type.
 In that case, the summary contains only counts.

 ```
 In [16]: bio.describe()